How to Boil Eggs in Your Electric Kettle: A Quick Guide

 • Sauce gribiche - combine chopped hard-boiled eggs with mustard, oil, vinegar, chopped capers, pickles, and fresh herbs.
 Then serve over fish, boiled potatoes, or artichokes.

-• Asparagus and soft-boiled egg - saute or roast asparagus then top with grated parmesan and a soft-boiled egg, letting the runny yolk serve as a sauce.
+• Asparagus and soft-boiled egg - saute or roast asparagus then top with grated parmesan, a soft-boiled egg, and my easy immersion blender hollandaise sauce.

 I may earn a small commission from some of the links on this page if you make a purchase, at no extra cost to you.
 I only recommend products I genuinely believe in and already have or would purchase myself.